Hello RVR users!

 The list below does not include everything targeted for the release, but represents the features that are complete at this time.

-Improvements: Roll Drive
+Improvements: Drive with Heading

 - Vector drive state machine